jefferson-lam/quartz/content/Fashion/SSENSE AW23.md

+---
+title: SSENSE AW23
+draft: "false"
+tags:
+---
+---

-It's that time of the year again - combed through all 444 pages, and listed my personal favorites of this season!
+It's our favorite time of the year again :) - combed through all 444 pages, and listed my personal favorites of this season.
 ##### AW2023
 | ![[Pasted image 20231221134724.png]] | [Lemaire, Black Hood Beanie](https://www.ssense.com/en-ca/men/product/lemaire/black-hood-beanie/13798981)<br><br>Not sure if Balaclavas are trendy right now, but I love the anonymity and coziness that a Balaclava gives.
 This one from Lemaire just ticks all the boxes: nice shape, knit, nice material and warm! |
 | ---- | ---- |